wellcontent/wellcontent.github.io/_posts/2022-05-19-prevent-harassment-hate-raids-twitch.md

 You can also manually add users that you'd like to track more closely.
 Do this through the **ᗢ Suspicious User Activity widget** in Mod View, or through the **⚐ Manage Suspicious User icon** in the user's Viewer Card.

-Suspicious User Detection is turned on by default, but you can adjust the settings in your channel's [Moderation Settings](https://dashboard.twitch.tv/settings/moderation).
+Suspicious User Detection is turned on by default, but you can adjust the settings in your channel's [Moderation Settings](https://dashboard.twitch.tv/settings/moderation){:target="\_blank" rel="noopener noreferrer"}.

 <br>